Hidden Battles

 Experts have suggested that the occupational nature of serving in the military often requires members to adopt perspectives and behaviors that are adaptive for deployment, however, can be maladaptive to civilian life.

+For example, characteristics such as hypervigilance, aggression, emotional suppression, and risk-taking actions are survival mechanisms that are encouraged in combat environments.
 However, in civilian contexts, if one were to report engaging in these specific behaviors or having these feelings, they may end up receiving a posttraumatic stress disorder (PTSD) diagnosis.
-In fact, these are all listed symptoms in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+In fact, these are all listed symptoms for PTSD in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Exposure to combat environments when deployed significantly increases the chance that violence within the home will occur.
 Reintegration efforts can be especially difficult for those who engaged in combat while deployed.